 A school teacher wants to have a public drop box (not Dropbox) where students can upload homework assignments.
+A designer may need a public drop box where clients can upload photographs easily.
 A recruiter wants to have an online form where job applicants can upload their resumes.
-A designer may need a public drop box where clients can upload photographs easily.

-The other option is to have a shared folder inside Google Drive but there are limitations.
-One, you need a Gmail Account and should be invited by the folder owner to upload files in a shared folder.
+The other option is to have a shared folder inside Google Drive where others may upload files but this approach does have limitations.
+One, only people with a Google account would be able to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

 Receive Files in Google Drive with Forms